noahburchell/ninit/README.md

 ### building it

-warning: the makefile builds with -march=native so if you are going to distribute a binary remove it.
+warning: the makefile builds with -march=native so if you are going to distribute a binary remove it

 ```
 make